-Only the incremental update to a nearest minor version of the Operator is supported.
+Only the incremental update to a nearest minor version of the Operator 1.x is supported.
 To update to a newer version, which differs from the current version by more than one, make several incremental updates sequentially.
+See documentation archive for documentation on previous versions of the Operator.